Catholic bishops strike back at Bannon

 Immigrants' anxiety increasing

 Monsignor Kevin Sullivan runs the New York branch of Catholic Charities USA, the church's large social service agency.
-The charity has offices that service the Harlem neighborhood, a predominantly black neighborhood where the majority of residents are likely not Catholic, he said, and Washington Heights, a largely Latino area where they likely are.
+The charity has offices that service Harlem, a predominantly black neighborhood where the majority of residents are likely not Catholic, he said, and Washington Heights, a largely Latino area where they likely are.

 "If no immigrant ever entered the door of a church or ever gave us a dollar, our policies and our doctrine would be the same as ever: We believe in the core dignity of every human being, regardless of religion."